 On November 11th we annually celebrate Veterans Day in the US, and in some countries Remembrance Day.
 It is a day we honor our veterans , and current members of the Armed Forces.However we cannot forget the special significance of this day.
-One hundred and one years ago on November 11th 1918 ,the First World War ended.At that time , it … Continue reading In Remembrance – Veteran’s Day , November 11th.
+One hundred and two years ago on November 11th 1918 ,the First World War ended.At that time , it … Continue reading In Remembrance – Veteran’s Day , November 11th.

 Kelvin Pope aka the Mighty Duke was born in Point Fortin , Trinidad in 1932.
 He was a former school teacher who left a career working at Shell Oil to perform as a calypsonian.
 He began his career in the 1950s at the Southern Brigade Calypso Tent. and relocated to Port of Spain in 1964 … Continue reading A Pope , A Duke , A King – The legend of calypsonian Kelvin Pope , The Mighty Duke